LandonAConway/powerrangers_modpack/pr_villians/README.txt

 DESCRIPTION
 ==============================
-Adds power rangers to Minetest.
-It requires the 3d Armor mod.
+A villian API for the Power Rangers mod.

 LICENSE